wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 3.5 =
+* Notification of ending of support for this plugin due to latest update of Wordpress to 3.9

 = 3.4 =
 * Change readme file to up date FAQ for woocommerce - I'd been calling the wrong id.